GregTheMadMonk/tnl-noa/Documentation/Tutorials/ReductionAndScan/tutorial_ReductionAndScan.md

 ### Product

 To demonstrate the effect of the *idempotent element*, we will now compute product of all elements of the vector.
-The *idempotent element* is one for multiplication and we also need to replace `a+b` with `a*b` in the definition of `reduce`.
+The *idempotent element* is one for multiplication and we also need to replace `a+b` with `a*b` in the definition of `reduction`.
 We get the following code:

-\include ProductExample.cpp
+\includelineno ProductExample.cpp

 leading to output like this: